Lyft reveals big growth but no profits as it readies for IPO

 In its risk assessments, Lyft outlined the difficulty of attracting and retaining drivers and riders “in a cost-effective manner,” complying with laws and regulations, and being able to manage growth and expand beyond the U.S. and part of Canada.

-The company conceded that it has lost money since it started in mid-2012, its expenses are increasing as it launches new services, and it may never turn a profit.
+The company conceded that it has lost money since it started in mid-2012 and its expenses are increasing as it launches new services.

 “We have incurred net losses each year since our inception and we may not be able to achieve or maintain profitability in the future,” the company said.

-Note: This story has been corrected to read that Lyft’s cash on hand in 2018 was $517 million, not $517,690.